OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/search/search-fiddler.md

              "@search.action": "upload",
              "hotelId": "4",
              "baseRate": 220.00,
-             "description": "This could be hello one",
+             "description": "This could be the one",
              "hotelName": "A Hotel for Everyone",
              "category": "Basic hotel",
              "tags": ["pool", "wifi"],